All Episodes

 I want people to see it.

-The problem is that the the left gets scared because they know they can't beat us on ideas.
+The problem is that the left gets scared because they know they can't beat us on ideas.

 Right.

-And you know, you're right in your book that the Biden Harris policies are wrong headed, destructive, and dangerous.
+And, you know, you're right in your book that the Biden-Harris policies are wrong-headed, destructive, and dangerous.

 Yes, they get it.